 For the world traveler

 Welp, you can’t exactly book Pops that Euro-trip he’s been talking about for the past few years, given current events.
-Instead, surprise him with an Airbnb gift card that he can use when the time comes.
-Maybe he’ll put some of it towards a weekend road trip getaway if he’s really itching to travel.
-Select your custom amount and Amazon will send the gift card right to his inbox.
-We’re guessing it’ll be the best email he’s received in a while.
+Instead, surprise him with a domestic VRBO vacation you've planned for the whole family.
+Make it a weekend road trip getaway if he’s really itching to travel, and get ready for all the family fun.

 10. Winc Wine Subscription